sassoftware/saspy/saspy/doc/source/install.rst

 that will be used if it exists instead of the original one, but it won't get overwritten.

 Also note that this file does not have to live in the repo itself.
 It can be anywhere on the filesystem as long as that location is accessible to python.
-If the path is in the python search path, then your good.
+If the path is in the python search path, then you're good.
 That includes being in the repo directory, of course, which is the most convenient (that's where I have it!).

+**New in 3.1.1**: You can now place a sascfg_personal.py configuration file in your home directory.
+The following path "~/.config/saspy/" will be searched for a sascfg_personal.py file.
+If none exists, the library will fall back through a hierarchy of configuration paths.
+If the `cfgfile` argument is provided to the session, that argument will be used or an exception will be thrown if the config cannot be found.

-If it is in the repo or another path that python will find it, you can just create a session as follows:
+If the configuration is in the repo or another path that python will find it, you can just create a session as follows:

 .. code-block:: ipython3